 All Carlsbad beaches can be accessed from PCH.
 It’s important to use caution entering or exiting this coastal highway, especially between La Costa Avenue and Cannon Road near the NRG Cabrillo Power Station where traffic moves at a consistent clip.

-Taking the Coaster from San Diego is another option with stops at Carlsbad Poinsettia Station and Carlsbad Village Station.
-Carlsbad Village Station might be the best choice for tourists since it’s close to both Tamarack Beach and popular Carlsbad Village.
+Taking the Coaster from San Diego is another option, with stops at Carlsbad Poinsettia Station and Carlsbad Village Station.
+Carlsbad Village Station might be the best choice for tourists since it’s close to Tamarack Beach and the popular Carlsbad Village.
 You can also bring bikes on the Coaster or rent them in the Village.

 I’ve detailed the access points of each beach in its description.